Hady Mirza: Career

 Hady's debut album, self-titled Hady Mirza, was released in Singapore on 13 November 2006 and achieved Platinum status within 4 days of its release.
 The album is due to be re-released in 2008 with additional material.

 Hady was awarded with two major awards in Anugerah Planet Muzik 2007, a yearly Malay music award show awarding the best musicians in Singapore, Malaysia, and Indonesia.
 Hady was voted "Most Popular Artiste (Singapore)" and his self-penned Malay single Merpati was voted "Most Popular Song (Singapore)".
 Hady was also voted "Most Popular Artiste (Singapore)" in Anugerah Planet Muzik 2008.

-One year after his Singapore Idol win, Hady won the world's first-ever Asian Idol, featuring Idol winners from six countries: Singapore, Malaysia, Indonesia, Vietnam, Philippines and India.
-With his unique soulful voice and charming looks, Hady will now represent Asia to promote diversified Asian music to the world.
-Hady's two performance choices were: Berserah, composed by Taufik Batisah and Beautiful Day by U2.
+One year after winning Singapore Idol, Hady won the inaugural Asian Idol, a competition featuring Idol winners from six countries: Singapore, Malaysia, Indonesia, Vietnam, Philippines and India..
+His two performances were 'Berserah', composed by Taufik Batisah, and U2's Beautiful Day'.

 During the results show, he also performed Do I Make You Proud with American Idol Season 5 winner Taylor Hicks and the other Asian Idol contestants, as well as a highly-popular version of George Michael's Freedom!
 '90 with Malaysian Idol Jaclyn Victor.
 He also hosted Singapore Idol during the third season.